+In Thailand, this happens too often.
 I woke up last night again with ants forming a trail across my shoulder to get to some Lay’s potato chip remnants that must have been on my shirt and the bed.
 Seems whenever I watch a movie in bed and have the mandatory 20 baht bag of Lay’s, I wake up with ant bites all over.
 This has happened four times now and it doesn’t matter how careful I am about eating the chips – the crumbs are still falling somehow.

 I am fascinated by the ants.
 I think it’s because I see humans as the ants of the world.
 I like watching us to see how we’re dealing with adversity.
 I watch the ants to see – do they deal with it in the same way or differently?
-Do they have anything to teach us?
-So far, the answer is definitely no. But, that doesn’t mean they’re not fascinating to me…

 Sugar Ants or Sweet Ants

 Ghost Ants.
 [Tapinoma melanocephalum] These I see at restaurants in the northeast a lot.
 They are almost microscopic they’re so small.
 They are a light tan color and no bigger than two heads of a pin.
 Actually smaller.
 Hmm, they are small like two periods of a sentence written here.
 They are very slow and maybe don’t appear to be moving at all they’re so slow.
 Or, they’re camped out grubbing on some sugar, chocolate, or jelly (jam) of some sort.
 If you start to kill them they do nothing different that what they were doing before.

 Psycho Black Hyper-Speed Ants

 Longhorn Crazy Ants is the common name.
 [Paratrechina longicornis] These are psychotic little black ants that are maybe twice the size of the sugar ants described above.
 They are erratic little cusses that seem to be doing nothing in particular.
 They run about ‘willy-nilly‘ as my mom and grandmother used to say about us kids when we were little.
 Willy nilly is running around without any kind of purpose in a random fashion that bugs people.
-These ants are they same.
+These ants are the same.
 They run around in short bursts of speed in random directions with no apparent goal.

-However, it doesn’t take one long to realize that if you fake like you’re gonna squash one he stops for an instant to decide which way to run from your descending finger.
-At that point you can squash him.
+However, it doesn’t take one long to realize that if you fake like you’re gonna squash one, he stops for an instant to decide which way to run from your descending finger.
+At that point, you can squash him fast.
 If you happen to squash one of them all the sudden six will appear from thin air and they’ll all be running these crazy patterns that mess with your mind and make you anxious and frantic like you need to kill them all immediately.
 If you do succeed in killing those six, twenty more will come.
 And so on.

 Geckos love to stand outside the hole in the floor leading to a nest of these dumb ants because they can eat smorgasbord style until they’re full.
 They just keep coming out and getting eaten, never smartening up.